 For our specialization, Marketing and Consumer Research, five courses worth 4 ECTS each, have to be completed.
 There is a mandatory sequence for the courses: course 1 and 2 must be successfully completed before enrolling for courses 3 and 4 is allowed.
-There is no sequence for course 5 though.
+There is no sequence for course 5 though but you must already be registered for course 1.
 Students can complete our specialization in a minimum of two semesters.

 All students who want to study our specialization need to apply through the procedure “admission to the SBWL Marketing and Consumer Research”.
 More information on the admission requirements can be found here.